freedomofpress/securedrop-workstation-docs/docs/journalist/introduction.rst

 `Qubes OS`_ is an open source, security-focused operating system.
-It is very different than operating systems you may be familiar with already, because the operating system consists of multiple isolated virtual machines that allow you to separate more trusted components, files, or programs on your computer from less trusted components, files, or programs.
+It is very different than operating systems you may be familiar with already, because it consists of multiple isolated virtual machines that allow you to separate more trusted components, files, or programs on your computer from less trusted components, files, or programs.